-But when observed closely, only some of the cells in the epithelium reach to the free surface, others do not even reach up to face the lumen.
-Aside from that, these cells are tightly packed with their nuclei being forced to appear so dense, hence appear like layers.
+But when observed precisely, only some of the cells in the epithelium reach the free surface; others do not even reach up to face the lumen.
+Aside from that, these cells are tightly packed with their nuclei being forced to appear so dense, hence look like layers.

 Functions of the Pseudostratified Columnar Epithelium

-The pseudostratified columnar epithelium is found in different parts of the body and in each specific location, serves different functions.
+The pseudostratified columnar epithelium is found in different body parts, and each specific location serves different functions.
 Listed below are some of them.

 1. Secretion of Mucus

-- The mucus is a type of substance, composed of different ions and macromolecules dissolved in water, known to have antimicrobial and antioxidant properties.
+- The mucus is a substance composed of different ions and macromolecules dissolved in water, known to have antimicrobial and antioxidant properties.

-- In some locations, this kind of epithelium has the combined secretory and absorptive functions (i.e. in the epididymis and vas deferens).
+- In some locations, this kind of epithelium has combined secretory and absorptive functions (i.e., in the epididymis and vas deferens).

-- Consequently, the secretion of mucus is extremely rapid and happens in just a fraction of seconds.
+- Consequently, mucus secretion is extremely rapid and happens in just a fraction of a second.

-- To be specific, this type of epithelium is found mostly in the upper respiratory tract, whose main function is to allow gas exchange by bringing air in contact with the flowing blood.
-The pseudostratified columnar epithelium then serves as the first line of defense against particles and prevents them from further travelling into the lower respiratory tract.
+- To be specific, this type of epithelium is found mostly in the upper respiratory tract, whose main function is to exchange gas by bringing air in contact with the flowing blood.
+The pseudostratified columnar epithelium then serves as the first line of defense against particles, preventing them from further traveling into the lower respiratory tract.

 3. Propulsion of Sperm

-- Stereocilia (will be discussed further below) present in the pseudostratified layer aids in the increase of the surface area of the epididymis by absorbing the excess fluid, and therefore adds pressure in flushing out the sperm out of the male’s body.
+- Stereocilia (will be discussed further below) present in the pseudostratified layer aids in the increase of the surface area of the epididymis by absorbing the excess fluid and therefore adds pressure in flushing the sperm out of the male’s body.